Charanga Musical School

 As well as the thousands of musical resources available on the platform, you can also easily upload your own

 My Workspace is personal to you and allows you to access resources, create and edit lessons, and share them with your pupils.
-It is essential that each teacher has their own personal login to the platform.
-If you don’t have your own login, your school’s designated ‘lead music teacher’ can add you to our system.
+Each teacher must have their own personal login to the platform.
+If you don’t, your school’s designated ‘lead music teacher’ can add you to Charanga’s system.

 My Student Groups

 It’s quick and easy to set up whole classes with usernames and passwords for Yumu to enable pupils to access ready-made packages and any lessons you have shared.
 You can also track pupils’ usage and progress.